4.53 Bed-Hold-Private Child Caring (PCC) / Residential or Private Child Placing (PCP) Foster Care Placement

 Practice Guidance for PCP/PCCs

-• If a two (2) week notice was given prior to the AWOL/hospitalization, the SSW may complete a bed hold for the duration of the two (2) week notice so that the youth can return to the original placement while new placement is being located.
+• If a two (2) two-week notice was given before the child missing from care or hospitalization, the SSW may complete a bed-hold for the duration of the two (2) week notice so that the youth can return to the original placement while a new placement is being located.

 • If the provider determines that it cannot meet the needs of the child and does not wish for the child to return, the provider submits a two (2) week written notice of discharge to the Cabinet for Health and Family Services (Cabinet/CHFS).

-• If a child is discharged from a hospital or returns from AWOL prior to the expiration of the provider's two (2) week notice of discharge, the provider is obligated to maintain placement until the two (2) week notice is fulfilled.
+• If a child is discharged from a hospital or returns after missing from care prior to the expiration of the provider's two (2) week notice of discharge, the provider is obligated to maintain placement until the two (2) week notice is fulfilled.

-• If the child does not return to the placement prior to the expiration of the two (2) week notice of discharge, the date of disruption becomes the discharge date for the child.
-If this occurs, CHFS is not obligated to make payment for any of the bed hold days.
+• If the child does not return to the placement before the expiration of the two (2) week notice of discharge, the date of disruption becomes the discharge date for the child.
+If this occurs, CHFS is not obligated to make payment for any of the bed-hold days.

-• During the onset of the hospitalization or the AWOL episode, the PCP/PCC agrees to hold a placement for the child, the SSW agrees that the plan is for the child to return to the same foster home, and the request for a bed hold is initiated by the PCC/PCP.
+• During the onset of the hospitalization or time the child is missing from care, the PCP/PCC agrees to hold placement for the child, the SSW agrees that the plan is for the child to return to the same foster home, and the request for a bed-hold is initiated by the PCC/PCP.
 The Cabinet will respond, in writing, to the written request for a bed hold within two (2) working days of the request.
-Once a bed hold has been authorized, the Cabinet is responsible for payment of the bed hold, even if the child cannot return to the placement due to circumstances beyond the PCP/PCC's control.
+Once a bed-hold has been authorized, the Cabinet is responsible for payment of the bed-hold, even if the child cannot return to the placement due to circumstances beyond the PCP/PCC's control.

-• For medically necessary reasons, the SRA or designee (SRAA or SRCA) may approve an additional two (2) week bed hold (four (4) weeks total), in writing.
+• For medically necessary reasons, the service region administrator (SRA) or designee (service region administrative associate (SRAA) or service region clinical associate (SRCA)) may approve an additional two (2) week bed-0hold (four (4) weeks total), in writing.

 • If the child’s absence from a placement exceeds two (2) weeks, or four (4) weeks with approved medical need, and the child returns to the private placement, it is considered a new admission.

-• If a child is placed in detention while he/she is in a private residential or foster care placement, CHFS will not pay for a bed hold for this child.
+• If a child is placed in detention while they are in a private residential or foster care placement, CHFS will not pay for a bed-hold for this child.
 This is considered a placement move.

 Practice Guidance for DCBS Foster Homes

-• If a fourteen (14) day notice was given prior to the AWOL/hospitalization the SSW may complete a bed hold for the duration of the fourteen (14) day notice so that the youth may return to the original placement while the new placement is being located.
+• If a two (2) week notice was given prior to the child missing from care/hospitalization the SSW may complete a bed-hold for the duration of the two (2) week notice so that the youth may return to the original placement while the new placement is being located.

-• During the bed hold period, if the foster parent determines that they cannot meet the needs of the child and does not wish for the child to return, the foster parent is to notify the Cabinet at least fourteen (14) calendar days prior to requesting that a child be removed from the home, except when an identifiable risk to the health and safety of the foster child or foster family exists.
+• During the bed-hold period, if the foster parent determines that they cannot meet the needs of the child and does not wish for the child to return, the foster parent is to notify the Cabinet at two (2) weeks prior to requesting that a child be removed from the home, except when an identifiable risk to the health and safety of the foster child or foster family exists.

-• If a child is discharged from a hospital or returns from AWOL prior to the expiration of the foster parent's fourteen (14) day notice, the foster parent is obligated to maintain placement until the fourteen (14) day notice is fulfilled.
-If the child does not return to the placement prior to the expiration of the fourteen (14) day notice, the date of disruption becomes the discharge date for the child.
-If this occurs, the Cabinet is not obligated to make payment for any of the bed hold days.
+• If a child is discharged from a hospital or returns after missing from care prior to the expiration of the foster parent's two (2) weeks notice, the foster parent is obligated to maintain placement until the two (2) week notice is fulfilled.
+If the child does not return to the placement prior to the expiration of the two (2) week notice, the date of disruption becomes the discharge date for the child.
+If this occurs, the Cabinet is not obligated to make payment for any of the bed-hold days.

-• If the foster parent requests a bed hold for an appropriate situation and the Cabinet does not approve it, the foster parent does not have to provide the Cabinet with a fourteen (14) day notice of discharge and the disruption date becomes the child's discharge date.
+• If the foster parent requests a bed-hold for an appropriate situation and the Cabinet does not approve it, the foster parent does not have to provide the Cabinet with a two (2) week notice of discharge and the disruption date becomes the child's discharge date.

-• The SSW must respond within two (2) working days to the foster parent request for a bed hold.
+• The SSW must respond within two (2) working days to the foster parent's request for a bed-hold.
 If no response is received within that timeframe, the foster parent is not obligated to hold the bed.

 • If the child’s absence from a placement exceeds two (2) weeks, or four (4) weeks with approved medical need, and the child returns to the placement, it is considered a new admission.

-• If a child is placed in detention while he/she is in foster care placement, the Cabinet will not pay for a bed hold for this child.
+• If a child is placed in detention while they are in foster care placement, the Cabinet will not pay for a bed-hold for this child.
 This is considered a placement move.

 Procedure